kubernetes/website/content/en/docs/setup/pick-right-solution.md

 * [OpenShift Online](https://www.openshift.com/features/) provides free hosted access for Kubernetes applications.

-* [Oracle Container Engine for Kubernetes](https://docs.us-phoenix-1.oraclecloud.com/Content/ContEng/Concepts/contengoverview.htm) is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.
+* [Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE)](https://docs.us-phoenix-1.oraclecloud.com/Content/ContEng/Concepts/contengoverview.htm) is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.

 * [Platform9](https://platform9.com/products/kubernetes/) offers managed Kubernetes on-premises or on any public cloud, and provides 24/7 health monitoring and alerting.
 (Kube2go, a web-UI driven Kubernetes cluster deployment service Platform9 released, has been integrated to Platform9 Sandbox.)